 - Fund residencies for games artists in arts organisations.

-- Support the protection and preservation of video games heritage via a national games heritage collection.
+- Support the protection and preservation of video games heritage via the National videogame Arcade

 - Promote diverse talent in the sector by researching diversity, pioneering diversity standards, building and implementing new diversity partnerships and programmes, advocacy and education.